apache/spark/docs/howto/operator/google/cloud/pubsub.rst

 `Google Cloud PubSub <https://cloud.google.com/pubsub/>`__ is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.
-You can leverage Cloud Pub/Sub’s flexibility to decouple systems and components hosted on Google Cloud Platform or elsewhere on the Internet.
+You can leverage Cloud Pub/Sub’s flexibility to decouple systems and components hosted on Google Cloud or elsewhere on the Internet.

 Publisher applications can send messages to a topic and other applications can subscribe to that topic to receive the messages.
 By decoupling senders and receivers Google Cloud PubSub allows developers to communicate between independently written applications.